alexcolford/alex-colford-capstone-wychwood/README.md

 <!-- Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing. -->

-- Add 'Leave a Review' to Contact Page
+- Add Contact Us Page
-- Allow users to favourite products
-- Add checkout functionality
 - Add Blog page
-- Add Profile Page